-Use certificates and public keys stored within an app during the handshake procedure will allow the app to detect improprieties during the handshake procedure even in the event of a man-in-the-middle attack using a certificate from an improper third-party certificate authority, as described above.
+To use information contained in remote-server certificates or public keys stored within an app during the handshake procedure, an app must create its own KeyStore containing this information and use it when communicating.
+This will allow the app to detect improprieties during the handshake procedure even in the event of a man-in-the-middle attack using a certificate from an improper third-party certificate authority, as described above.
 Consult the sample code presented in the section titled "5.4.1.3.
 Communicating via HTTPS with private certificate" for detailed methods of establishing your app's own KeyStore to conduct HTTPS communication.